 Travel to deep space when you visit the Hudson River Museum’s Planetarium in Yonkers.
-This kid-friendly attraction offers immersive shows like “We Are Stars,” a journey through 13.8 billion years of time and space, as well as free interactive shows where planetarium educators take visitors on a tour of the night sky over the Hudson Valley.
-Peer into black holes, fly over alien planets, and dance among the twinkling stars of the Milky Way.
+This kid-friendly attraction offers immersive shows like “The Sky Tonight,” a breathtaking tour of the night sky from the Hudson Valley, where you can gaze at visible planets, bright stars, periodic comets, seasonal constellations, upcoming rocket launches and more!
 Special programming is offered for grades K-12, but adults can get in on the fun too.
 Check the planetarium’s calendar for special star parties, celestial-themed events, and much more.

 Adirondack Sky Center & Observatory (Adirondacks)

 The Adirondack Park is an area with such low light pollution, it is known as a “dark skies” destination.
 There, you can clearly see the spectacular Milky Way like never before.
 In Tupper Lake, home of the world-famous Wild Center, the Adirondack Sky Center & Observatory has been operating a full scale observatory since 2013.
 With multiple, powerful, and permanently mounted telescopes, visitors can see well into deep space.
-Weather permitting, regular programs are offered at no charge every Friday in the summer, and on the first and third Fridays of the month throughout the winter, as well as during other special astronomical events.
+Weather permitting, the observatory is open to the public every Friday in the summer, and on the first and third Fridays of the month throughout the winter, as well as during other special astronomical events.
 The center’s annual Astrophotography conference is held each fall.
 Astrophotographers at all levels learn how to take astonishing pictures of objects in deep space or within our own solar system.
 Learn on your equipment during the four-day immersive and hands-on conference.

 RMSC Strasenburgh Planetarium (Finger Lakes)